zimfw/git/README.md

 Functions
 ---------

-  * `git-alias-lookup` lists the aliases defined here searching at the given path, by the given regular expressions.
+  * `git-alias-lookup` lists the aliases defined here searching at a given path, by given regular expressions.
   * `git-branch-current` displays the current branch.
   * `git-branch-delete-interactive` asks for confirmation to also delete the upstream remote branch(es).
   * `git-branch-remote-tracking` lists all local branches with none or given remote-tracking status